-- certain sleep medications, such as zolpidem (Ambien), zaleplon (Sonata), and eszopiclone (Lunesta)
+- certain sleep medications, such as zolpidem (Ambien and Ambien CR), zaleplon (Sonata), and eszopiclone (Lunesta)

 If you drink alcohol, be sure to tell your doctor before taking Sublocade.
 They can help determine how much, if any, is safe for you to drink while receiving treatment with Sublocade.
 This is because alcohol is also a CNS depressant.

 You’ll need to avoid these drugs and alcohol for a few months after your last dose of Sublocade as well, unless your doctor is aware and says it’s fine.
-This is because the substances can stay in your body for a few months after your last injection.
+This is because Sublocade can stay in your body for over a year after your last injection.

 The body can become physically dependent on Sublocade.
-Physical dependence occurs when your body gets used to having a drug.
+Physical dependence occurs when your body gets used to having a drug and needs it in order to function like usual.
 It’s not known how often this side effect may have occurred in clinical trials of Sublocade.